Squigglbunny/obsidian-rosary/README.md

-# Obsidian Rosary
+# Daily Rosary
 > _“Continue to pray the Rosary every day.”_
 > Our Lady of Fatima to Sr. Lucia dos Santos

 Opens today's Rosary in Obsidian.
 ## Description
-In recent times the Mother of God has appeared in various parts of the world and asked for the recitation of the Rosary.
 This plugin adds a sidebar and a shortcut to open today's Rosary, depending on the day of the week.
 By default, it uses the recitation of the Rosary suggested by Pope Saint John Paul II: the **JOYFUL** mysteries on Monday and Saturday, the **LUMINOUS** on Thursday, the **SORROWFUL** on Tuesday and Friday, and the **GLORIOUS** on Wednesday and Sunday (with the exceptions of  Sundays of Advent and Christmas – the **JOYFUL**; Sundays of Lent – the **SORROWFUL**).
 ## Usage
-This plugin takes a path (eg. `/Rosary/Mysteries`) which can be configured in settings.
-Within that path it expects files titled `The Glorious Mysteries`, `The Joyful Mysteries`, `The Sorrowful Mysteries`, and `The Luminous Mysteries` respectively.
+This plugin takes a path (eg. `Rosary/Mysteries`) which can be configured in settings.
+Within that path it expects notes titled `The Glorious Mysteries`, `The Joyful Mysteries`, `The Sorrowful Mysteries`, and `The Luminous Mysteries` respectively.
 When clicking on on the icon on the sidebar (or using the shortcut), the mystery of the day will be opened.
-[Starter files](https://github.com/Squigglbunny/obsidian-rosary/tree/master/rosary-example) are available on the github.
-They include images (hand-picked by me! on the larger size though - feel free to pick your own!) passage of scripture , and a fill-in-the blank for your own points of reflection (many websites exist with their own points of reflection - rosarycenter.org has a some nice options)
+[Starter files](https://github.com/Squigglbunny/obsidian-rosary/tree/master/rosary-example) are available.
+They include images (hand-picked by me! on the larger size though - feel free to pick your own) passage of scripture , and a fill-in-the blank for your own points of reflection.
+Many websites exist with their own points of reflection - explore and find what works best for you!
+I'll be working on a default set as well.
 ### Manual Installation
 Here's how you can install manually:
 1. Download the `main.js`, `styles.css` and `manifest.json`.